lm3nitro/Projects/Network Traffic Analysis/ICMP/ICMP ATTACKS/ICMP DoS Attack.md

 In this observation, we note that the threat actor is exploiting the ICMP protocol by augmenting the payload size and fragmenting the traffic, aiming to transmit a substantial amount of data to this specific node.
 This tactic could be utilized to inundate the server with factitious traffic, potentially leading to service disruption.
 Additionally, the Time-to-Live (TTL) value indicates that this traffic appears to originate from an internal node, further masking the attacker's identity and intentions.

-Next, lets take a look at the the amount of fragments going to and from 192.168.10.5:
+Next, let'ss take a look at the the amount of fragments going to and from 192.168.10.5:

 ```
 tcpdump -nnr icmp_threat_actor.pcap 'ip[6:2] > 0' and host 192.168.10.5 | wc -l